ncatlab/nlab-content/pages/6/6/3/4/4366/content.md

-## Publications
+## Papers

 [Click here for homepage with most of these articles](http://www-personal.umd.umich.edu/~tmfiore/)

 * Thomas M. Fiore, Wolfgang L&#252;ck, and Roman Sauer.
 Euler Characteristics of Categories and Homotopy Colimits.
 43 pages. [arXiv:1007.3868](http://arxiv.org/abs/1007.3868)

-* Thomas M. Fiore, Nicola Gambino and Joachim Kock.
+* Thomas M. Fiore, Nicola Gambino, and Joachim Kock.
 Monads in Double Categories.
 To appear in the _Journal of Pure and Applied Algebra_.
 31 pages.
 [arXiv:1006.0797](http://arxiv.org/abs/1006.0797)